How 'Rock Star' Job Listings Keep Women Away: The Broadsheet

 ON MY RADAR

-Elaine Welteroth had to leave media to earn real money
+Elaine Welteroth had to leave media to earn real money The Cut

 They want her to be the next Yao Ming, but what does she want?
+Deadspin

-No one talks about perimenopause—it’s time to change that
+No one talks about perimenopause—it’s time to change that Glamour

-Rep. Pramila Jayapal: The story of my abortion
+Rep. Pramila Jayapal: The story of my abortion New York Times